Brothers. In Arms. And Out

 by Carl Fillichio, Vice President at Weedmaps

-I’ve been talking to my older brother Chris a lot more lately…ever since I got a job related to the cannabis industry.
-Chris is passionate about the subject.
+I’ve been talking to my older brother Christopher a lot more lately…ever since I got a job related to the cannabis industry.
+He is passionate about the subject.

 Aside from sharing a surname, we haven’t had much in common of late.
 The last time we were this close and talked this often, I called him Batman and he called me Robin.
 That was more than 50 years ago.